milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Gemini for Google Cloud (formerly known as Duet AI for Google Cloud): Gemini for Google Cloud provides AI-powered end user assistance with a wide range of Google Cloud products.
 Gemini for Google Cloud is a generative AI-powered collaboration Service that provides assistance to Google Cloud end users.
 Gemini for Google Cloud is embedded in many Google Cloud products to provide developers, data scientists, and operators an integrated assistance experience.
 More details about the AI-assistance available through Gemini for Google Cloud can be found at https://cloud.google.com/gemini/docs/overview.

 Gemini Code Assist (formerly known as Duet AI for Developers) provides AI-powered assistance to help your development team build, deploy, and operate applications throughout the software development lifecycle.
+Gemini in BigQuery provides AI-powered assistance to help you understand, query, and work with your data across the entire data lifecycle.

 Generative AI on Vertex AI: Generative AI on Vertex AI is any Service with generative AI functionality in Vertex AI, including: